CuzImBisonratte/stream-overlay/README.md

 ## Hosting
-If you don't want to use your pc as a server, you can use either a version of our overlay on github or you can host it yourself on a mini-pc like a raspberry pi.
+If you don't want to use your pc as a server, you can either use a version of our overlay (which is hosted on github, but the mobile control doesn't work) or you can host it yourself on a mini-pc like a raspberry pi.

 # Interactives - Control Buttons